1st Mississippi Legislature: Senate

-House
+Mississippi House of Representantatives

 The House met alongside the Senate on October 6, 1817.
 On that day, Thomas Barnes of Claiborne County was elected Speaker of the House.
 Then, non-representatives Peter A. Vandorn and John Lowry were elected to the offices of House clerk and doorkeeper respectively.
 One representative, Benjamin Bullen, resigned in between the October and December meetings.
 Cowles Mead was sworn in to replace Bullen on December 8, 1817.